In 'Thor: Love and Thunder,' Waititi's familiar strains feel familiar and strained

 For a muscle-bound pal to bicker and bash heads with, trade Mark Ruffalo's Hulk for Natalie Portman's Mighty Thor, who's taken up O.G.
 Thor's hammer Mjolnir ... and his arm routine.
 It's been a minute since we've had a chance to see Portman get to goof around a bit, and "goof around a bit" is this film's entire mission statement.

-For comic relief, swap out Jeff Goldblum's squirrelly Taskmaster for Russell Crowe's Zeus, who delivers his (pretty funny) dialogue in a Greek accent thicker than day-old tzatziki.
+For comic relief, swap out Jeff Goldblum's squirrelly Grandmaster for Russell Crowe's Zeus, who delivers his (pretty funny) dialogue in a Greek accent thicker than day-old tzatziki.

 And for a trusty sidekick, trade out Korg, the chill rock-creature voiced by Waititi, for ... more Korg.